MarcoBasileDev/React-Redux-Advanced-Practice/README.md

 ![Firebase](https://img.shields.io/badge/firebase-a08021?style=for-the-badge&logo=firebase&logoColor=ffcd34)
 ![Static Badge](https://img.shields.io/badge/license-MIT-green?style=for-the-badge)

 This project is a simple React application developed to practice Redux and Redux Toolkit.
 It features a dummy shopping cart where users can add products, increase or decrease their quantity, and view the total price.
-The application also demonstrates advanced Redux concepts such as handling asynchronous code, managing HTTP states, and using action creators with Redux Thunk.
+The application also demonstrates advanced Redux concepts such as handling asynchronous code, managing HTTP states, and the usage of an Action Creator Thunk.
 The backend is hosted on Firebase, providing a seamless integration with the front-end.

 ## Learning Goals